giuper/teaching/README.md

 # teaching
-code I wrote for my classes
+classes I have taught and code I wrote for my classes